-Left: Bosch generator (old version, back view):
+Left: Bosch generator (old version, rear view):

-1 - B + connection (to the battery);
+1 - B+ connection (to the battery);

-2 - 0+ connection (to the battery charge indicator);
+2 - 0+-connection (to the battery charge indicator);

 3 - voltage regulator;